- Part 1- The examination

 These include the following:

-- There is a risk of damage to the lining of your bowel wall.
-This is very rare, fewer than 1 in 3000 tests.
+There is a risk of making a small hole to the lining of your bowel wall.
+This is very rare, fewer than 1 in 3000 tests and can be seen on the scan.

-- There is a risk you may react to either the x-ray dye or the Buscopan.
+There is a risk you may react to either the x-ray dye injection or the Buscopan.
 The radiographer will ask you questions to reduce this risk before giving you the injections.

-- Very rarely, the injection can cause painful blurred vision in people who are already at risk of glaucoma.
-If this occurs you should call your GP as an emergency.
+Very rarely, the injection can cause painful blurred vision in people who are already at risk of glaucoma.
+If this occurs you should go to your nearest emergency department.

-- The bowel preparation, Gastrografin, may cause dehydration or an electrolyte imbalance.
-It is important that you drink plenty of fluids.
+The bowel preparation may cause dehydration or an electrolyte imbalance.
+It is 1 important that you drink plenty of fluids.
 In some people it can also cause nausea and vomiting, skin rashes and very rarely an allergic type reaction.

-As with all x-ray examinations, there is a risk from the use of radiation.
-The dose is kept to a minimum and it is equivalent to a barium enema or a few years of natural background exposure.
+- As with all x-ray examinations, there is a risk from the use of radiation.
+The dose is kept as low as possible and is equivalent to a few years of natural background radiation.

 Are there alternative tests?

-Colonoscopy involves passing a narrow flexible instrument through the rectum into the colon to examine the colon lining.
+CT colonography is the alternative test to optical colonoscopy.
+This involves passing a narrow flexible camera into the back passage into the colon to examine the colon lining.
 This remains the standard test for the large bowel.
 It is more invasive than CT Colonography and usually requires sedation.
 It does, however, allow tissue samples to be taken if needed.

-Colonoscopy only gives information on the large bowel, whereas CT Colonography also provides extra information on the other structures within your abdomen.
+A colonoscopy can only give information on the inside of the large bowel, whereas CT Colonography also provides extra information on the other structures within your abdomen.

 When and how will I get the results of the examination?